 Next Steps (Powder Metallurgy Specialisation):

-MS300 - Traditional Metalsmithing 3: Metalsmithing with Basic Stone settings
+MS300 - Traditional Metalsmithing 3: Metalsmithing with Intermediate Stone settings

 Next Steps (Complementary Metal Arts Specialisation):